 In addition, the signs and symptoms of GAD are not due to another condition or in response to medications or substance use.2 Conditions that may have some symptoms similar to GAD include hyperthyroidism and substance use or withdrawal.3

-Rationale: Patients with GAD and chronic pain conditions are at heightened risk for suicide.
+Rationale: Patients with GAD and chronic pain conditions are at heightened risk for suicide.15

 Rationale: GAD may interfere with a patient’s ability to understand information.
-It is important to ensure that the patient’s level of anxiety allows him or her to process information.
+It is important to ensure that the patient’s level of anxiety allows for the processing of information.3

-Rationale: Patients’ experience of being coerced or forced can lead to feelings of humiliation and diminished self-confidence.
+Rationale: Patients’ experience of being coerced or forced can lead to feelings of humiliation and diminished self-confidence.13

-Rationale: For patients with major depressive disorder, co-occurring GAD can lead to greater severity of depressive symptoms and poorer outcomes.
+Rationale: For patients with major depressive disorder, co-occurring GAD can lead to greater severity of depressive symptoms and poorer outcomes.8

-Rationale: Medications used to treat GAD may cause adverse side effects, leading to a patient’s lack of cooperation with treatment.
+Rationale: Medications used to treat GAD may cause adverse side effects, leading to a patient’s lack of cooperation with treatment.3

 *In these skills, a “classic” reference is a widely cited, standard work of established excellence that significantly affects current practice and may also represent the foundational research for practice.